 - Any normally mandated forensic audit expenses when a compromised database is suspected

 - Customer credit card replacement costs and related expenses from an actual or suspected breach

 - PCI DSS assessments and fines that a retailer may incur from any credit card brand

 - Assistance with data breaches due to network hacking, skimming and physical losses resulting from any or all of the following: third-party theft of computer or paper records, and/or in some cases, employee theft, fraud, malicious or criminal act, error, or omission.

 To assist with any or all of the above expenses, the amount of compensation from the Card Compromise Assistance Plan can be up to $100,000 for each merchant identification number.
 Multi location businesses receive as much as $1 million annually in expense reimbursement assistance.

 It’s for virtually any business that might be vulnerable to credit card data breaches.
 In the past, it has been available both directly from TSYS (now owned by Global Payments) and from resellers.

 Current costs for the plan are not published readily on Global’s website.
 In the past, when it was offered by TSYS, the Card Compromise Assistance Plan cost $7.95 per month.

 How do I get it?

-You can sign up for processing with TSYS and take advantage of the C-CAP and/or the TSYS Guardian Security Suite by using CardFellow’s free quote request tool to request a quote from TSYS or a qualified reseller partner.
+Contact your credit card processor to find out if you’re able to sign up for the plan.
+If you don’t have a processor or are looking for one with better card compromise assistance, try CardFellow’s free quote request tool to request quotes quickly and privately.
 Once you complete the short signup form, you’ll be able to choose a solution that fits your needs.
 If you need help after signing up, contact us for assistance.